Alternative To Foreclosure When Cannot Afford Mortgage

 Loan Modification: Alternative If You Cannot Afford Mortgage

 Another option if cannot afford mortgage payments is to request your current mortgage lender if you qualify for a loan modification.
-A loan modification is when your current mortgage loan gets restructured to make the monthly mortgage payments much more affordable.
-The mortgage payments that are in arrears can be added to the back of the loan, the terms can be extended, the mortgage rates can be reduced, and the mortgage balance can be discounted if the home is severely under water.
+A loan modification is when lenders restructure the current loan.
+Lenders can make the monthly mortgage payments much more affordable with a loan modification.

 The lender can add the past due mortgage payments to the back of the loan.
 The rates can be lowered at substantially lower rates.
 The mortgage balance can be discounted if the home is severely underwater.

 Selling Your Home Regular Way or Via Short Sale

 Another alternative if you cannot afford mortgage payments on your house is to consult with a realtor and see what the home is worth.

 Real estate prices have been increasing since the Great Recession of 2008.
 You might have more equity than you think you have.
 If your home is worth more than your mortgage and you have substantial equity where it will cover your closing costs and still have equity, you might want to list your home with a realtor.